-At the end of their fourth and fifth years, lecturers will submit the following to their division chair via the Interfolio/Facet platform:
+At the end of their fourth and fifth years, Assistant Teaching Professors will submit the following to their division chair via the Interfolio/Facet platform:

 - an annual report (as described in Section V. Annual Reports of the Faculty) - an up-to-date Curriculum Vitae - the summary forms for the teaching evaluations from each course taught at Oxford.
-(These may be accessed from the IDEA website and saved as a PDF.) - syllabi for each course taught - a statement of teaching philosophy of $\approx 850$ words - A Teaching Statement A reflective statement of ≈3,000 4,000 words describing the faculty member's experience in teaching at Oxford including goals, accomplishments and challenges, especially those following from pedagogical innovation, and plans for the future.
-The statement should address the standards for excellence in teaching (Appendix A) that are most relevant to the instructor's teaching and include a summary of teaching responsibilities for the period under review. - A Service Statement A reflective statement of $\approx 1,000 1,500$ words describing the faculty member's experience, accomplishments, challenges, and future goals in service, including, when appropriate, the candidate's role as a program administrator and how that role supports the teaching mission of the College. - A Statement of Professional Development A reflective statement of $\approx 1,500 2,000$ words describing the faculty member's professional development at Oxford including goals, accomplishments, challenges, and plans for the future.
+(These may be accessed from the IDEA website and saved as a PDF.) - syllabi for each course taught - a statement of teaching philosophy of ~850 words - A Teaching Statement A reflective statement of ~3,000 4,000 words describing the faculty member's experience in teaching at Oxford including goals, accomplishments and challenges, especially those following from pedagogical innovation, and plans for the future.
+The statement should address the standards for excellence in teaching (Appendix E) that are most relevant to the instructor's teaching and include a summary of teaching responsibilities for the period under review. - A Service Statement A reflective statement of $\sim 1,000 1,500$ words describing the faculty member's experience, accomplishments, challenges, and future goals in service, including, when

+- appropriate, the candidate's role as a program administrator and how that role supports the teaching mission of the College. - A Statement of Professional Development A reflective statement of $\sim 1,500 2,000$ words describing the faculty member's professional development at Oxford including goals, accomplishments, challenges, and plans for the future.
 This statement should include, where appropriate, progress made in pursuit of scholarship.

-By the end of the spring semester of each year, the Division Chair provides the Dean of Academic Affairs with a written report of the division's evaluation.
-In turn, the Dean of Academic Affairs provides the faculty member with a copy of the report and discusses the evaluation with her/him, including its bearing on salary increases and progress toward promotion.
+By the end of the spring semester of each year, the Division Chair provides the Senior Associate Dean for Academic Affairs with a written report of the division's evaluation.
+In turn, the Senior Associate Dean for Academic Affairs provides the faculty member with a copy of the report and discusses the evaluation with them, including its bearing on salary increases and progress toward promotion.